 Direct sourcing tools such as online marketplaces can help enterprise managers post project opportunities to source and self-select independent talent that fits their needs.
 This helps to save costs by reducing the need for time-consuming recruiting activities such as contract administration or onboarding.

-2. Reduce Reliance on Third-Party Recruiters
+2. Reduce the Need for Third-Party Recruiters

 Direct sourcing minimizes the need to work with a staffing company or consulting firm when searching for and engaging independent talent.
 One of the main benefits of this is that it allows companies to avoid costly markups that accompany third parties, which can range from 20-40%.